A good chance we can get a deal with EU, says UK minister Lewis | Law-Order

-Britain and the EU have a good chance of striking a deal on future relations, the British government's Northern Ireland minister Brandon Lewis said on Sunday.
+Britain and the European Union have a good chance of striking a deal on future relations, the British government's Northern Ireland minister Brandon Lewis said on Sunday.

+The United Kingdom left the EU in January but the two sides are trying to clinch a deal that would govern nearly a trillion dollars in annual trade before a transition period of informal membership ends on Dec.
+31. Talks resumed last week after Britain walked away in frustration at what it saw as the EU's unwillingness to compromise on key issues.
+On Friday, Britain said there had been good progress since the restart.

-"I'm always an optimist ... and I hope and I think there's a good chance we can get a deal, but the EU need to understand it is for them to move as well," Lewis told the BBC.
+Britain's Sunday Telegraph newspaper said the EU's chief negotiator Michel Barnier was planning to extend his stay in London until Wednesday.
+Asked about that report, and the overall prospects of a deal, Lewis told the BBC: "I'm always an optimist ... and I hope and I think there's a good chance we can get a deal, but the EU need to understand it is for them to move as well."

+Lewis restated the government position that it would rather leave without a deal -- a scenario it calls leaving on Australian terms -- than accept a deal which is not in Britain's interests.

 - READ MORE ON: